Enterprise Digital Transformation: 9 Signs Your Playbook Needs an Upgrade

 Since enterprise digital transformation is a constant work in progress, it goes beyond technological overhauls—it also encourages adopting a new, more flexible mindset regarding department management, communication, and the way employees interact with their workplace tools.
 Accordingly, if decision-makers want their adopted innovation to drive results, they need to lay some organizational and educational groundwork beforehand.

-9 key signs a company needs enterprise digital transformation
+Digital enterprise transformation strategy: 9 key signs a company needs an upgrade

 All enterprises need growth to exist.
 Digital transformation makes that growth happen.
 Therefore, executives need to keep an eye on the key indicators of their growing pains—once they emerge, it means it's time for change.
 There are many signs to remember, and knowing them all is vital.